A builtin ‘integer’ type to represent 64 bit integer numbers.

 When base is specified, it has to be in range between 2 and 36 inclusive.

-In base 10 and base 16, number is allowed to have a 0x or 0X prefix.
+In base 10 and base 16, numbers are allowed to have a 0x or 0X prefix.

 Returns nil if the string doesn’t contain a number.